-Vegan Matki Misal is a one-pot meal made with sprouts & misal masala.
-It’s often served as breakfast along with bread, is spicy & is extremely delicious.
+Vegan Matki Misal is a one-pot meal made with sprouts and misal masala.
+It's often served as breakfast along with bread, is spicy, and is extremely delicious.
+Making it in the Instant pot makes the recipe so much simpler and convenient.

 My childhood friend lost his mom couple of months back.
 She was an amazing lady, always smiling, strong with a modern outlook.
 Her other best quality was that she loved to cook and would always be ready to cook something for all of us.
 Her dishes were famous in our building.
 I remember, when I got married, she invited me and KR to their house for lunch.
 BTW, this is a tradition in India.
 All newly wed couples get invited to homes of loved ones for lunches/dinners.
 When inviting us, she had asked me what should she make for us.
 Without battling an eyelid, I replied - Misal Pav.
 She really prepared the best Misal Pav ever and no restaurant could match that taste.
 I was very fond of her recipe as I had the privilege of eating it on many occasions.
 When I would host potlucks in my house, aunty would always send her famous misal with pav for us.
 Since I knew KR loves all these items, I requested her to make Misal Pav for lunch.
 She happily obliged and by the time we left their house, KR was raving about this dish already.
 He told me to get her recipe which I then did.
 I still remember, while writing down the recipe for me, she told me that the secret to a good marriage is to feed the husband well!
 I laughed back at her being the feminist I am.